dwood2020/opengl-sandbox/README.md

 #### Material system
 A simple material system is implemented, following the general interpretation: *Material = Shader + Uniforms*.
 Uniforms which define a material are ownded by the material itself.
+Currently, flat materials and [Phong](https://en.wikipedia.org/wiki/Phong_reflection_model) model materials are implemented (see `FlatMaterial` and `PhongMaterial` classes).

 #### Simple Voxel World Grid
 A simple voxel grid is defined from which voxel meshes are generated.